Finding Housing: What to Expect

 I hope this post helped you in your search in some way!
 Remember to start early, be patient, and to take advantage of the resources available to you.

-Melissa Mora-Gonzalez is a rising second-year student at UC Berkeley majoring in English.
+Melissa Mora-Gonzalez is a rising third-year student at UC Berkeley majoring in English and minoring in conservation and resource studies.

 Want more?